 Women alone have little reason to embark on intimate relationships with other adults.
 Male sex drive is the trigger that initiates most adult sexual relationships.
 This may explain why lesbians often delay starting sexual relationships.
 If women behaved like men, adult relationships would be much shorter than they are.
 Women’s willingness to offer intercourse cements the relationships that men initiate for sexual reasons.
 Women’s desire for affectionate companionship allows heterosexual and lesbian relationships to endure beyond the initial passion and novelty of casual sex.

 Women’s emotional bonding mechanism must be sufficiently enduring to motivate them to care for children over decades.
 This bonding mechanism stems from women’s nurturing instincts and has nothing to do with sexual rewards.
+The same instincts motivate women to provide what a male lover needs.
 Men’s emotional bonding mechanism is much weaker, allowing them to leave the family to pursue their own interests.
-The key motivating factor for a man on returning home is knowing that his partner will offer him regular intercourse.
-Men love their children but they are not motivated to devote their lives to raising them, to the exclusion of all other pursuits.
+Men love their children but they do not typically devote their lives to raising them.
+The key motivating factor for a man on returning home is having intercourse.

 Women get emotional payback in other (non-sexual) ways.
 Women experience nurturing love.
 Women want to share their lives with a companion who is interesting to be with and who is interested in them.
 Women see love as being about giving not taking.
 Women are motivated by nurturing instincts and the opportunity to care for others.
 Women obtain emotional rewards from demonstrating affection and by caring for a lover.